LukichevaPolina/nlp_lab/README.md

 2. Preprocessing (removing all punctuation) + lemmatization
 3. Preprocessing (removing all punctuation, digits and stop-words) + stemming.

 As evidenced by the plots, there is no significant difference between the results.
-This is likely due to the fact that the models focused on the "specific" aspect of the person condition.
+This is likely due to the fact that the models focused on the "specific" words and phrases for person mental state and also because there is no significant amount of punctuation and digits, as these were obtained from EDA.

 | SVM | Decision Tree |
 :----:|:--------------: